pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/authentication.md

 # Challenge-Response Signature (Type 0x08)

-A Challenge-Response signature is constructed identically to a signature over a document, but with the signature type 0x08.
+A Challenge-Response signature is constructed identically to a signature over a binary document, but with the signature type 0x08.

-The document signed over MAY be empty or MAY contain a challenge.
+The type-specific data passed to the signature digest function contains a challenge, which SHOULD be generated separately by both the prover and the verifier using a pre-agreed method.

-A challenge MAY be supplied to the prover by the verifier as part of a multi-step protocol, otherwise it SHOULD be generated separately by both the prover and the verifier using a pre-agreed method.
+A Challenge-Response signature SHOULD be distributed as either a detached signature, or in an Embedded Signature subpacket.
-In either case, the challenge SHOULD NOT be included as part of the response.
+It MUST NOT be made over a Literal Data packet or used directly in a Message or Certificate (TPK) packet sequence.

 ## Subpackets